Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

    :align: center
    :width: 640px

-   A pen-and-paper implementation from the 20th century.
+   *Part of a pen-and-paper implementation from the 20th century.*

 .. note:: The musical dice game in question (*k516f*) has long been attributed to Mozart, albeit inconclusively.
 Its actual provenance is a musicological problem with which we are unconcerned here.